Eyobsayebo/Score-Keeper/README.md

 Display of scores for two teams
 Buttons to increment the score for each team
-Dropdown menu to select the winning score
+The dropdown menu to select the winning score
 Reset button to reset the scores to zero

 Technologies Used